nocturnes92/Practical-Machine-Learning-Project/Project_Report.md

 ## Balanced Accuracy      0.9932   0.9789   0.9758   0.9790   0.9841
 ```

-- Here we also get good prediction accuracy with the Generalized Boosted method, so again we want to explore this model.
+- Here we also get good prediction accuracy with the gradient boosted method, so again we want to explore this model.

 ```r